kevinolega/networkmarketingph/New Folder With Items 2/opportunities.md

 # Hiring

 **Insurance Agent:**
-Insurance agents for a premier insurance company in the Philippines.
+Insurance agents for a primier insurance company in the Philippines.
 Location: Metro Manila Only
 Compensation: Commission Only
 Perks: Sales Training.
 Lead Generation Training.
 High level financial education.
 Generous Commission and Travel Incentives.